Partner

 Expense Sharing

-When dentists build an Expense Sharing Agreement (ESA), they essentially agree to share the expenses of running the practice, but keep their profits to themselves.
-They each pitch in to cover expenses for rent, equipment, payroll, etc. to keep the practice running.
+When dentists build an Expense Sharing Agreement (ESA), they essentially agree to share the expenses of running the practice but keep their profits to themselves.
+They each pitch in to cover expenses for rent, equipment, payroll, etc., to keep the practice running.
 But, they retain control of the profits from their own production.
-New dentists may struggle to secure the capital to open a practice on their own while carrying student loan burdens.
-An ESA can be a great path for dentists looking to establish a new practice.
+New dentists may need help to secure the capital to open a practice on their own while carrying student loan burdens.
+An ESA can be an excellent path for dentists seeking a new practice.
 This type of dental partnership essentially boils down to separate businesses sharing space, staff, and equipment.

 Profit-Sharing